-25 Years Ago: Adrian Belew Releases ‘Mr. Music Head’
+26 Years Ago: Adrian Belew’s Solo Career Takes Off With ‘Mr. Music Head’

-By the late ’80s, Adrian Belew had compiled an incredible list of credits that included stints with Frank Zappa, King Crimson, and the Talking Heads.
+By the late ’80s, Adrian Belew had compiled an incredible list of credits that included stints with Frank Zappa, King Crimson and Talking Heads.
 His greatest success, however, lay just ahead — and it would come courtesy of his solo career

 Saying he got his big break from Zappa “out of the blue when I was at my lowest point and was thinking that maybe I won’t have a place in the music business,” Belew later recalled, “I really was a starving artist, as they call them.
 Frank called me and asked me if I could audition.
 He had heard me play in a little nightclub and then months went by and he never called, so I figured it was just a fluke.
 Then one day, he suddenly called again.
 It changed my life on a dime.